 What Paperwork is Required to Begin Using a Section 442 Natural Year

 Probably not you but more likely your accountants need to timely file and prepare a Form 1128.
 The form identifies the business, documents your request for permission to use a natural year and includes workpapers that proves a natural year exists.
+Again, a natural year exists when a firm generates at least 25 percent of its gross receipts in a two month interval.
 If more than one natural year exists, the workpapers need to show the best natural year is the one you’re asking to use.

 What Paperwork is Required to Begin Using a Section 444 Fiscal Year

-You or possibly your accountants need to timely file and prepare a Form 8716.
-The form simply identifies the business and the permitted year selected and officially makes the Section 444 election required to use a, for example, November 30 fiscal year end.
+You file and prepare a Form 8716 as you start your partnership or S corporation.
+The form identifies the business and the fiscal year selected and officially makes the Section 444 election required to use a, for example, November 30 fiscal year end.

 What is the Section 7519 Tax Deferral Deposit

-With a Section 444 fiscal year—but not with a Section 442 natural year–you also need to calculate the tax deferral benefit of the fiscal year and pay that amount to the Treasury.
+With a Section 444 election fiscal year, you calculate the tax deferral benefit of the fiscal year and pay that amount to the Treasury.
 Almost surely your accountant calculates the amount.
 And then you pay the deposit using a Form 8752.

 The deposit essentially equals the tax you owe on the income the fiscal year might let you delay paying taxes on.
 For example, if a business makes $100,000 a month, using a November 30 year end means December’s $100,000 of profits is always included in the subsequent year’s taxable income.